lxsameer/blog/src/_posts/2014-9-24-mobile-app-and-pre-populated-databases.md

 {% endhighlight %}

-As you see the above code is not even a **well written** Javascript code and it can be re-factored to be more efficient but using the above snippet it took only **0.3ms** to load the entire database and fire a query in the same device.
+As you see the above code is not even a **well written** Javascript code and it can be re-factored to be more efficient, but using the above snippet it took only **0.3ms** to load the entire database and fire a query in the same device.
 It's big isn't it.

 If your data is bigger than mine or you have a very complex structure the only thing